usegalaxy-eu/website/_posts/2020-09-08-training-wp9-eosc-life.md

 [Open Life Science (OLS)](https://openlifesci.org/) is a 16-week long personal mentorship and cohort-based training for individuals who would like to develop and lead Open Research projects in their communities.
-OLS will open a call for mentors and project leads from EOSC RIs for their third cohort, which is expected to take place from February-May 2021.
+OLS will open a call for mentors and project leads from EOSC RIs for their third cohort, which is expected to take place from February to May 2021.
 In each cohort, the participants of this program will:

 - share their expertise and gain knowledge essential to create, lead, and sustain an Open Science project